The Fornax3D project: discovery of ancient massive merger events in the Fornax cluster galaxies NGC 1380 and NGC 1427: Introduction

 In the above cases, the quantification of the satellite mass relies on the mass-metallicity relation, while the constraint on merger time relies on star formation histories obtained from individual stars.
 Similar studies are thus limited to the nearest few galaxies until 30-m telescopes become available and allow us to get resolved stellar populations for more distant galaxies.
 The past merger histories for a few galaxies at larger distances are partially uncovered using different techniques.
 Individual GCs in the halos are detected in nearby galaxies and are used as another tracer of the galaxy assembly history \citep{Forbes2016, Beasley2018,Kruijssen2019}.
 Deep images broadly characterize the light distribution of stellar halos in nearby galaxies and found varies substructures, like streams, in the halo \citep{Merritt2016, Harmsen2017}.

 Over the last two decades, integral-field-unit (IFU) instruments have spectropscopically mapped thousands of galaxies across a wide range of masses and Hubble types \citep{dezeeuw2002, Cappellari2011, Sanchez2012, Bryant2015, Bundy2015}.
 In principle, the information of stellar motions and chemical distributions of an external galaxy is included in these IFU data, though all mixed along the line-of-sight.
 Recent studies have attempted to constrain the global ex-situ fractions \citep{Davison2021b, Davison2021, Boecker2020} or the mass of satellite mergers \citep{Pinna2019, Pinna2019b, Martig2021} based on age and metallicity distributions of stars in galaxies' inner regions obtained from IFU data.
-These methods rely on the idea that the accreted stars from minor mergers have much lower metallicity than the in-situ stars; however, this may not be the case for major mergers.
-And the merger time remains largely uncertain.
+These methods can identify minor mergers as their accreted stars have lower metallicity than in-situ stars, but they become insenstive to major mergers with overlapping metallicities.
+Also, the merger times remain largerly unconstrained with such approaches.

 From a numerical perspective, recent and current cosmological hydrodynamical simulation projects, such as IllustrisTNG\footnote{\url{www.tng-project.org}} and EAGLE\footnote{\url{http://eagle.strw.leidenuniv.nl/}}, have been able to reproduce large numbers of galaxies across the morphological spectrum with well-resolved structures \citep{Pillepich2019, Pulsoni2020, Rodriguez-Gomez2019, Du2019, Correa2017}.
 Structures like Gaia-Enceladus in the Galactic inner stellar halo also arise in Milky Way-like simulated galaxies \citep[e.g.][]{Grand2020}.
 In \cite{Zhu2021}, a hot inner stellar halo, consisting of orbits which are dominated by random instead of ordered motion, is defined universally for all type of galaxies across a wide mass range.
 The mass of such a hot inner stellar halo is found to be strongly correlated with the stellar mass of the most massive merger as well as with the total ex-situ stellar mass.
 The correlations are consistent across the TNG50 \citep{Pillepich2019, Nelson2019}, TNG100 \citep{Pillepich2018b, Nelson2018, Springel2018,Marinacci2018,Naiman2018} and EAGLE \citep{Schaye2015, Crain2015} simulations for galaxies with stellar mass $\gtrsim4\times10^{10}$\,\Msun, regardless of the numerical resolution and galaxy formation model.
 The hot inner stellar halo is thus a promising way to quantify the past merger mass for all types of massive galaxies.